johnridesabike/bikewalklife/posts/2021/10/chris-arnade-s-walking-america-blog-shows-what-it-s-like-to-walk-through-american-towns.md

   alt: A photograph of three homes, chicopee.
   caption: 'Photo credit: Chris Arnade, from his "Walking America, part 1."'
 external_link: https://intellectualinting.substack.com/
+excerpt: >
+  Chris Arnade has been writing about America's poor communities for a while now.
+His book, Dignity, is was one of my favorite books in recent years.
+Now he's started a new blog on Substack called Intellectual Inting, where he is publishing a series of posts called "Walking America."

 ---
 Chris Arnade has been writing about America's poor communities for a while now.
 His book, _Dignity_, is was one of my favorite books in recent years.
 Now he's started a new blog on Substack called [Intellectual Inting](https://intellectualinting.substack.com/), where he is publishing a series of posts called "Walking America."